-- From the Internal tracing drop-down list, select Service trace to capture a trace of the internal state of the system, Banner trace to capture a trace to assist in the debugging of banner processing, or Both to capture both a service and banner trace. - 7.
+- 6. Set the Internal tracing drop-down list to On.
+This will capture a trace of the internal state of the system. - 7.
 Recreate the problem.
 The trace file is saved in the \\Program Files\Common Files\Barr\Trace folder.
 The trace file name will be the name of the service, with an .int extension.
 Each connection is saved as a Windows service.
-Services are named as follows, BarrPCSAdapter\Number_Image\NumberCbannel\Address (for example, BarrPCS0_00E).
+Services are named as follows, BarrTOSAdapterNumber\ImageNumberChannelAddress (for example, BarrTOS0\090).
 If you are using a Bus & Tag adapter, the image number will not appear. - 8.
-To stop the trace, from the Advanced Properties dialog box set the Internal tracing option to Off. - Follow the steps in Section 6.2 to gather and send the diagnostics file to Barr Systems Technical Support.
+To stop the trace, from the Advanced tab set the Internal tracing option to Off. - 9.
+Follow the steps in Section 6.2 to gather and send the diagnostics file to Barr Systems Technical Support.
 The trace file will be included as part of the diagnostic file.